-Are the activities and strategies making an impact on the identified needs?
-Yes.
+- 1) Are the activities and strategies making an impact on the identified needs?
+Yes. - 2) What indicators would best describe the results?

-2) What indicators would best describe the results?
+While the number of units completed under the NewHOME Program and HOME Leverage Loan Program decreased from 15 single-family units in 2010 to 12 single-family units in 2011, the WVHDF has been able address several outstanding legal issues with the WV Division of Banking and reorganize its non-profit lending network.
+The elimination of non-profit lenders that were unable to meet the requirements imposed by federal and state agencies, the development of a revised Participation Agreement, the development of a single-family loan review process with the CHDOs and the sponsorship of contracts between CHDOs and licensed Mortgage

-While the number of units completed under the NewHOME Program and HOME Leverage Loan Program decreased from 25 single-family units in 2009 to 15 single-family units in 2010, the WVHDF has been able to successfully revise its low-income housing finance program and reorganize its non-profit lending network.
-Since the WVHDF is no longer able to work with non-profit lenders that were unable to meet the requirements imposed by the federal and state agencies, it has renewed its commitment to the remaining four (4) non-profit organizations that provide affordable mortgage loans to low-income families.
-These non-profit lenders have been encouraged to provide NewHOME loans and HOME Leverage Loans in larger geographic areas.
+Loan Originators, has improved the capacity of the WVHDF and the CHDOs to provide affordable mortgage loans to low-income families.